Glow Worm Tunnel via Wolgan Valley loop

 After about 3.2km, you'll reach a 4-way intersection.
 Take the first left to stay on the loop heading towards Glow Worm Tunnel following the old railway passage with heritage stone wall and railway sleeper remnants.
 After about 8km of peeking through trees the full view of the valley opens up at a lookout over Donkey Mountain, Wolgan Valley and Penrose Gorge.

 Continue along Tunnel Creek surrounded by rainforest and narrow gorges before you reach Glow Worm Tunnel.
 Built in the early 1900s as part of the old Wolgan Valley railway track connecting Lithgow to Newnes, the tunnel is home to thousands of glow worms that cling to the dark, damp walls.
 At 387m long, it's dark enough for you to see glow worms during the day.
+Upgrades to the walking track to even out the surface and install a handrail make navigating in the dark easier.
 Switch off your torch, stay quiet, and wait for the tunnel to gently light up.

 For directions, safety and practical information, see visitor info